yifso/nteract/docs/groups/group4-group.md

 See an example of this package in the source code for the [nteract play app](https://github.com/nteract/play).

 ### Example

-The following code sample [lorem ipsum]
+The following code sample [insert text here]

 **Example:**